Our Services

 Individual Counseling

 Counseling and Psychological Services (CAPS) offers a safe and confidential setting where personal concerns can be openly explored and discussed with a staff psychologist or doctoral level trainee (under supervision).
-A brief counseling focus typically meets the needs of most students and can be utilized flexibly on multiple occasions throughout a college career.
+A brief counseling focus typically meets the needs of most students and can be utilized flexibly on multiple occasions throughout one's college career.
 Those in need of long-term, ongoing counseling or specialized care are typically referred to providers in the local community after an initial assessment.
 Counseling services are voluntary, confidential and free-of-charge.

 Please see our appointments and eligibility page for more information about our counseling programs and what we provide to full-time students vs part-time students.